killercup/presentation-declarative-programming-in-rust/Readme.md

 . . .

-“This is RustFest, Pascal, not Haskell Symposium
+“This is RustFest, Pascal, not Haskell Symposium”

 ::: notes